-A few weeks ago, I facilitated my client's company annual planning meeting.
-She and I had determined in advance what the top five company-level goals would be for 2021.
-During the meeting, our leadership team plotted their committed priorities (ROCKS) for the next 90 days.
+As a Fractional Integrator™, one of my key roles is to help my clients translate their long-term visions into actionable goals.
+Recently, I facilitated my client's company's annual planning meeting.
+Together, we determined the top company-level goals for the upcoming year.
+During the meeting, our leadership team plotted their committed priorities (ROCKS) for the next 90 days.™

 What are quarterly ROCKS, you ask?

 According to the Entrepreneurial Operating System (EOS®), which my client runs her company on, ROCKS are the 3-5, potentially 6, most crucial tasks the leadership team must complete in the next 90 days to align with the company’s annual objectives.

 Simply put, a ROCK is a priority that will require more than a week but, at most, 90 days to complete.
 Other actions, such as smaller tasks and decisions, are assigned to the team’s to-do list in their project management tool to be completed.